alex/what-happens-when/README.rst

 The "g" key is pressed
 ----------------------
-The following sections explains all about the physical keyboard and the OS interrupts.
-But, a whole lot happens after that which isn't explained.
-When you just press "g" the browser receives the event and the entire auto-complete machinery kicks into high gear.
+The following sections explains the physical keyboard actions and the OS interrupts.
+When you press the key "g" the browser receives the event and the auto-complete functions kick in.
 Depending on your browser's algorithm and if you are in private/incognito mode or not various suggestions will be presented to you in the dropbox below the URL bar.
-Most of these algorithms prioritize results based on search history and bookmarks.
-You are going to type "google.com" so none of it matters, but a lot of code will run before you get there and the suggestions will be refined with each key press.
-It may even suggest "google.com" before you type it.
+Most of these algorithms sort and prioritize results based on search history, bookmarks, cookies, and popular searches from the internet as a whole.
+As you are typing "google.com" many blocks of code run and the suggestions will be refined with each key press.
+It may even suggest "google.com" before you finish typing it.

 The "enter" key bottoms out
 ---------------------------